Rochester Grammar School: International Baccalaureate (IB)

-In 2011, The Rochester Grammar School was the top performing state school for International Baccalaureate nationally.
-Forty one of their students completed the IB diploma and a third achieved a score of 40 or more, which is equivalent to four A* grades at A Level.
-One student achieved the maximum possible score of 45 in their International Baccalaureate examinations, which is achieved by less than 1% of students globally.
+In 2011, The Rochester Grammar School was the top-performing state school for International Baccalaureate nationally.
+Forty-one of their students completed the IB diploma and a third achieved a score of 40 or more, which is equivalent to four A* grades at A Level.
+One student achieved the maximum possible score of 45 in their International Baccalaureate examinations, which is achieved by fewer than 1% of students globally.

-From 2020, all students entering the school's Sixth Form study the IB.
-A Levels are no longer offered.
+From 2020, all students entering the school's sixth form study the IB; A Levels are no longer offered.
 This change has neither been popular with parents nor students.
-The Sixth Form intake fell from 147 in 2019 to 105 in 2020, with only 46% of the school’s Year 11 girls opting to stay on rather than to transfer to another sixth-form.
+The sixth-form intake fell from 147 in 2019 to 105 in 2020, with only 46% of the school's Year 11 girls opting to stay on rather than to transfer to another sixth form.
 In the years preceding this change, A Levels had a significantly higher uptake by students than the IB.

+On 26 September 2024, the school announced that it was reverting to A Levels from September 2025 onwards.

-Sixth Form
+Sixth form

-In 1999 a new sixth form block, the Peggy Saxby Suite, was opened, with a large common room, a silent study area and several classrooms.
-This has been changed in the last few years and the common room is now home to a very large silent study hall; the Independent Learning Centre (ILC).
-The ILC has many computers and desks for students to use during study periods and a teacher is present during lesson times to ensure the room stays silent.
+In 1999 a new sixth-form block, the Peggy Saxby Suite, was opened, with a large common room, a silent study area and several classrooms.
+This has been changed in the last few years and the common room is now home to a very large silent study hall, the Independent Learning Centre (ILC).
+The ILC has many computers and desks for students to use during study periods, and a teacher is present during lesson times to ensure the room stays silent.
 There is no common room, but sixth-form students have access to a separate café during break and lunch time.
 The sixth form accepts male pupils.
-From 2020, all students entering the Sixth Form study the International Baccalaureate.
-A Levels are no longer offered.

 Sport

-The school has many girls and a few boys (in the Sixth Form) who represent the county, and sometimes even the country, in a range of sports, including football, skiing, sailing, netball and athletics.
+The school has many girls and a few boys (in the sixth form) who represent the county, and sometimes the country, in a range of sports, including football, skiing, sailing, netball and athletics.

-Years 7-11 take part in Physical Education with a different sport every term.
-These include netball, gymnastics, football, hockey, athletics, dance, rounders and tennis.
-PE is optional once pupils reach year 12.

-The school has a well equipped gym and, outside the school, two full netball courts, an astro-turf hockey pitch and an athletics track.

-Everyone is encouraged to take part in the Sports Day which is normally held at the end of the school year.
-The school is split into their Houses and each year group competes in a variety of sports against the other Houses.
-Medals are given out for 1st, 2nd and 3rd place for each year group in each event.
-The House with the most points at the end of the day wins a trophy and gains points towards the House Cup.